Oregon Tracking presents (twice!) at the 2014 National Public Health Conference

-Oregon Tracking will address these questions and more in their presentation, Driving Health Forward: Driver's License data for population based BMI Assessment, at the 2014 APHA Annual Meeting and Exposition in New Orleans, Louisiana.
-Two presentations will occur so make sure to check the conference program if you plan to attend.
-If you aren't able to make it to NOLA, you can access the full reporthere and view the data in Oregon Tracking's portal.
+Oregon Tracking addressed these questions and more in their presentation, Driving Health Forward: Driver's License data for population based BMI Assessment, at the 2014 APHA Annual Meeting and Exposition in New Orleans, Louisiana.
+If you weren't able to make it to NOLA, you can access the full reporthere and view the data in Oregon Tracking's portal.

 - Please excuse our dust as we work to re-organize the Oregon Tracking webpages!
 Stay tuned for a bit of a face-lift in the next coming weeks and please do not hesitate to contact us with any questions.
 Thank you!